 It is very likely that Bajrami is probably one of, if not the most relaxed and laid back cheetahs ever to reside at the Sanctuary.
 He takes everything in his stride with a cool and calm confidence.
 In spite of being the World’s fastest land mammal, Bajrami chooses life in the slightly slower lane, he even takes his time at meal times which is a very unusual cat trait.

 He is a very good natured and calm individual who happily participates in training sessions, but does have a more limited attention span than some of the other Cheetahs, his focus can wander but he does usually revert back to the task at hand for a well earned reward.
-He is also quick Bajrami is the lightest in weight and most confident of the three and is always happy to come in the house for a chat.
+He is also quick, Bajrami is the lightest in weight and most confident of the boys and is always happy to come in the house for a chat.

 Venison and rabbit are his favourite foods and whilst Bajrami is keen to receive a chicken leg or wing hand-feeding treat, however, he is far less phased about an entire chicken as a meal, in fact he simply won’t bother to eat it!
 So, he is known to be a slightly fussy eater.